Tomato plants come in two basic types:

 Here’s a quick look at Maskotka, a lovely tasting cherry bush variety that is one of my favourites.
 It is not the earliest bush variety – Red Alert takes some beating – but I highly recommend it.

 Bush varieties are usually best grown in large pots and containers.
+This keeps the branches and tomatoes off the ground.

-If you choose to buy tomato plants from the garden centre much of the hard work will have been done to get them to the small plant stage.
 Look for plants that have healthy looking dark green leaves with a stem that is not too thin compared to the other plants of the same size.

-Buying young plants is a great way to get started with growing tomatoes but you may find that your choice of varieties will be limited when compared to the varieties available to grow from seed.
+Buying young plants is a great way to get started with growing tomatoes but you may find that your choice of varieties will be limited when compared to the varieties that are available to grow from seed.

 Tomato Plug Plants